Tylerpfarris/mc-exercise/FUBAR.md

-What do you call a seagull that flies over the bay?
+What do you call a beagle that flies over the bay?
 .....A Bagel!

 This is what Bob & Carol did on Bob’s computer when working on the first feature

-bloop bloop
+bloop ploop

-this is what bob and alice did on alice's laptop

-new feature! new new new

-this is extra fresh new hacker shit
+This is the insidious code that will break the matrix and free us all.

-gimmie that new new feature
+gimmie that new new new feature